-The economic stability of developed countries increases the likelihood of success for Amazon.com Inc. Based on the PESTEL/PESTLE analysis model, this situation minimizes economic issues in the remote or macro-environment, thereby minimizing risks to the company’s online retail business expansion.
+The economic stability of developed countries increases the likelihood of success for Amazon.
+Based on the PESTEL analysis model, this situation minimizes economic issues in the remote or macro-environment, thereby minimizing risks to the company’s online retail business expansion.
 Amazon also has growth opportunities in developing countries.
 For example, the increasing disposable incomes in developing markets can boost the company’s financial performance.
 However, the potential economic recession of China threatens Amazon’s business.
-China is one of the biggest markets that the company hopes to increasingly penetrate.
-Based on the external factors in this aspect of the PESTEL/PESTLE analysis of Amazon.com Inc., opportunities for growth in developing countries must be included in the company’s strategy formulation.
+The company currently offers a limited set of products, including cross-border sales, to Chinese customers.
+Based on the external factors in this aspect of the PESTEL analysis of Amazon, opportunities for growth in developing countries must be included in the company’s strategy formulation.

 Social/Sociocultural Factors Influencing Amazon

-Social conditions are a determinant of Amazon.com Inc. This aspect of the PESTEL/PESTLE analysis model identifies the impact of sociocultural changes or trends on the company’s performance as a leading online retailer and provider of information technology goods and services.
+Social conditions are a determinant of Amazon.
+This aspect of the PESTLE analysis model identifies the impact of sociocultural changes or trends on the company’s performance as a leading online retailer and provider of information technology goods and services.
 Considering such trends in the remote or macro-environment, Amazon faces the following sociocultural external factors: